pgitox/botterino/README.md

 Botterino allows automation of hosting and posting of /r/picturegame coordinates rounds

 When running botterino, if you win a round, your round will automatically be posted.
 It will reply with 'x' or '+correct' to any comments on your round automatically, with configurable tolerances.

 ---

 ## Pre-requisites

 1. You must have [Python](https://www.python.org/downloads/) installed on your computer
-2. Create `venv` folder
-    1. Windows: `py -3 -m venv venv`
-    2. Mac: `python3 -m venv venv`
 3. You must install items in 'requirements.txt'
     1. Run the command `pip install -r requirements.txt`
 4. You must [create a Reddit app](https://www.reddit.com/prefs/apps/)